 The Internet of Things (IoT) embeds technology into any physical thing to enable never before seen levels of connectivity.
 IoT is revolutionizing industries and creating many new market opportunities, with management consulting firm McKinsey predicting the IoT market reaching up to $581 billion of ICT spend alone in 2020.
-Cloud services play an important role in enabling deployment of IoT solutions that minimize time to market and that’s where AWS fits in.
+Cloud services play an important role in enabling deployment of IoT solutions that minimize time to market while integrating with other technologies (including artificial intelligence), and that’s where AWS fits in.

 AWS re:Invent 2018 painted a clear picture on Tuesday with a flood of IoT announcements: AWS is committed to providing the best environment to support your IoT deployments.
 The announcements include several new services and important updates to existing services tools in the AWS IoT ecosystem.
 This blog digests everything and frames it in the context of AWS’ IoT offering.